MarkOGDev/ReactWebForms/readme.md

 /Controls/ReactComponentSelector.cs     |   Custom Asp.Net Server Control to help add React component to the page.
 /src/components/*                       |   React Components
-/Default.aspx                           |   Uses the Server Control to add the React Components /tsconfig.json                          |   TypeScript Configuration for this project
+/Default.aspx                           |   Uses the Server Control to add the React Components /tsconfig.json                          |   Typescript Configuration for this project

-> Also need some Nuget package:React.Web.Mvc4
+> Also need Nuget package and dependencies: React.Web.Mvc4